EngrIbrahimAdnan/SharpScenery/README.md

 ## Getting Started

-To get started with **SharpScenery**, simply download the game from this repository.
-Follow the instructions below to ensure your system is set up correctly with the necessary dependencies.
+To get started with **SharpScenery**, simply download the game via [release](https://github.com/EngrIbrahimAdnan/SharpScenery/releases/tag/v1.0.0-SharpScenery).
+Follow the instructions shown in the release description to ensure your system is set up correctly.

 ## Dependencies